cloud-benchmarks/cloud-benchmarks.github.io/about/index.md

 ![Go fast](/images/speedometer.jpg)

-That's what this site is about, we give people the tools and means to grab any set of services, benchmark them, and publish the results.
+That's what this project is about, we give people the tools and means to grab any set of services, benchmark them, and publish the results.
 Anyone can then take those bits and replicate the tests in multiple clouds.
 Is your software being used in the cloud?
 You can now give users the means to compare and contrast your product on their clouds with optimal configuration instead of relying on a third party to get it right.

 ## How we got here